CTS 2322 (Unix/Linux Administration II) Project #5

 You must rebuild the latest stable Linux kernel from source on your system.
 While many distributions provide both binary and source packages for their version of the kernel, you will download the latest version of the stable kernel from www.kernel.org.
 You will verify you have all the kernel building requirements (proper versions of tools, enough disk space), then configure, build, and (as root) install your new kernel.
 Note you don't have to be root to build a kernel, just to install one.

 (Building features you don't need, even as modules, takes extra time and disk space.
 Don't include features you are sure you don't need (e.g., ISDN support).
+If in doubt, you can include the features as modules.

 Make a copy of your system journal pages that document the steps done and the kernel configuration you chose.
 (Note if you get the configuration wrong, it is a simple matter to change it and then rebuild the kernel from that point to use the new configuration.)